omgnetwork/plasma-contracts/README.md

 # Plasma Contracts

-Root chain contracts for Plasma MVP, work in progress.
+Root chain contracts for Plasma M(ore)VP, work in progress.

 ## Contents
 This version of the contract implements [Plasma MVP](https://ethresear.ch/t/minimal-viable-plasma/426) (Buterin, Poon, Knott).
 This implementation is a PoA scheme with one operator and multiple watchers (users).
 Detailed description of our child chain design is in [Tesuji document](https://github.com/omisego/elixir-omg/blob/master/docs/tesuji_blockchain_design.md).